 Video stream layouts for Webex Video Conferencing devices

 You can choose how video streams appear during a meeting by selecting one of the layout options.
 How the layout appears depends on your device and the number of screens in your setup.
 Layouts also change when someone shares content in a meeting.

 This article describes how the layouts appear according to the number of screens in your setup, and whether there is content being shared or not.

 When you call into a Webex meeting from a Cisco device, you'll see a Layout button on your touch controller or integrated touch screen.
 Tapping it opens a menu and you can select different layouts.

 Below, you can find out how each layout will appear on single screen setups: with participants only, and with shared content.
-This applies to Cisco Webex Boards, and Room and Desk series devices.
+This applies to Board, Desk, and Room Series devices.

 The same layouts are also available during Cisco Webex Video Integration for Microsoft Teams calls, on a single screen.

 This layout shows a grid of up to 5x5 participants.
 Here's an example of the 4x4 Grid for a Room Kit: